KhronosGroup/KTX-Software/BUILDING.md

 or generate additional projects.*

-*You can use the standard version of GYP if you do not need to generate make projects or Visual Studio 2013 or later projects.*
+*You can use the standard version of GYP if you do not need to generate make, Visual Studio 2013 or later or Xcode projects.*

 ### GNU make 3.81+